Naseem Shah: PSL

+Other leagues

-On 15 September 2021, Naseem Shah took the crucial 2 wickets in the final of the 2021 Caribbean Premier League (CPL), which helped st Kitts and Nevis Patriots register their first CPL title.
+On 15 September 2021, Naseem Shah took the crucial two wickets in the final of the 2021 Caribbean Premier League (CPL), which helped st Kitts and Nevis Patriots register their first CPL title.

 In January 2022, he was signed by Gloucestershire County Cricket Club to play in domestic tournaments during the first half of the 2022 season in England.
 In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred, also in England.
 However, Shah was ruled out of matches for a month, after picking up a shoulder injury in his first match for Gloucestershire.